Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 #### Open hello-d3.html in a web browser.
 You should see something like this:
 <img src="https://ryshackleton.github.io/d3_maptime/img/threeLittleCircles.svg">

-From here on out, most of what we'll be doing is writing JavaScript to select and add things to the web page.
 #### In `hello-d3.html`, find the `<body>` tag, then find the `<script>` tag inside the `<body>`.
 All of our code will go there.

 ```JavaScript